In honor of Groundhog Day, I thought it would be fun to take a look back at the 1993 comedy that still makes me laugh

-Back to the house — it was bought by an enterprising couple for $435,000 in 2008, and they turned it into a Bed & Breakfast called the Royal Victorian Manor:
+In 2008, the house became a Bed & Breakfast called the Royal Victorian Manor:

 Royal Victorian Manor Bed and Breakfast is an 1894 Victorian home that has evolved to offer the perfect combination of modern amenities while maintaining its original majestic qualities.
 Renovations began in late summer 2009, completed in February 2010.